CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

    ![](../media/Lab-03/s12.png)

-1. Connect to your Azure SQL Managed Instance using SQL Server Management Studio (SSMS) and connect to the master database add the below creds :
+1. Connect to your Azure SQL Managed Instance using SQL Server Management Studio (SSMS) and connect to the  database add the below creds :

    - Server name : **<inject key="SqlmI-URL" enableCopy="false"/> (3)**